bsolomon1124/misc/azure/azure_notes.md

 - Provides a management layer that enables you to create, update, and delete resources in your Azure subscription
 - Use access control, locks, and tags, to secure and organize your resources after deployment

-**Resource Manager template**: A JSON file that defines one or more resources to deploy to a resource group or subscription
+**Resource Manager template**: A JSON file that defines one or more resources to deploy to a resource group or subscription.

 - Used to deploy the resources consistently and repeatedly
 - Uses **declarative syntax**
 - Difference from Azure Blueprints:
     - A Resource Manager template is a document that doesn't exist natively in Azure
     - Blueprints preserve the definition (what _should_ be deployed) and the assignment (what _was_ deployed); this is not true for a template
+    - Blueprints are _broad_: a blueprint can contain multiple Resource Manager template (artifacts) and Policies
     - More detail: [How it's different from Resource Manager templates](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview#how-its-different-from-resource-manager-templates)

 ### Resource groups